jonnor/ESC-CNN-microcontroller/report/report.md

 The minimal amount of data transmissions would be achieved if the detected noise category was sent, requiring to perform the entire classification on the sensor.
-This is shown as case D. of Figure \ref{figure:sensornetworks-coding}.
+This is shown as case D) of Figure \ref{figure:sensornetworks-coding}.
 Such an approach could also eliminate the need to send personally identifiable data to a centralized server.

 This motivates the problem statement of this thesis: